angezid/advanced-mark.js/README.md

 import Mark from './mark.es6.js';
 // import Mark from './jquery.mark.es6.js';
 ```
-**Warning:** UMD modules will be removed in the next release - they are kept for backward compatibility.
+**Warning:** UMD modules will be removed in version 2 - they are kept for backward compatibility.